meganbloemsma/ai-on-the-edge/README.md

 ## General Learnings

 Microsoft provides official [documentation](https://learn.microsoft.com/en-us/azure/ai-services/containers/container-faq) on how to containerize Azure AI services.
+However, it can differ per service what the set-up looks like and whether there are differences from the Azure service variant.

+For example, Azure Speech contains language detection and speech-to-text when deployed on Azure.
+But when you use the container version language detection is not included and you need a separate container service.

-This repository complements that with hands-on insights and practical examples.
+This repository complements the official resources with hands-on insights and practical examples.

 ## Detailed Insights per Service